drchangliu/cs3200f22/README.md

 ## Course Structure

 We'll meet MWF from 3:05-4pm.
 Attendance in class is required.
 Homework consists of programming assignments and Blackboard quizzes.
-We'll have both a traditional in-class midterm and a final.
+We'll have both a traditional in-class midterm exam and a final exam.

 ### Grade Breakdown